 With "Dedication", Beady Belle has drawn together all the threads of inspiration at the core of who she is and has woven a brand new tapestry that is vibrant, organic, energetic, cool, emotional, intimate, and unequivocally funky.
 Soul and R&B have always been close to Beady Belle's heart, and with "Dedication", she is fully immersed in these twin worlds.
 "I associate this music with the 70's," she says.
 "It's recorded live with old, original instruments.
 Raw and unpolished.
-With the groove as an unstoppable engine.
-It's a tribute to my great heroes - Stevie Wonder, Marvin Gaye, Donny Hathaway and Aretha Franklin, while there are whispers of younger Soul artists like Alicia Keys, Raphael Saadiq, Lauryn Hill and Frank Ocean."
+With the groove as an unstoppable engine, I get the vibes of my great heroes, Stevie Wonder, Marvin Gaye, Donny Hathaway and Aretha Franklin, while there are whispers of younger Soul artists like Alicia Keys, Raphael Saadiq, Lauryn Hill and Frank Ocean."

 The title, "Dedication", refers to the most important thing in life - at any given time - as you go through hell and high water to achieve it.
 It is the battle that requires full dedication to win.
 But winning is never guaranteed ...
-The prize can be a breath of happiness, a sigh of relief, a roaring victory or a restful calm.
-The road ahead often seems darker than it really is as the goal ahead shines so brightly.
-But if an honest path is found, and one is true to oneself, that shining objective may not be so far away after all.
-The roads to Rome are many ...
+The prize can be a breath of happiness, a sigh of relief, a roaring victory or a liberating calm.
+We all have battles to fight.
+"Sometimes you have to keep an eye open for a steady course," she says.
+"And the way forward can be put in the shadow of the goal ahead.
+But if you find your own honest path, you can still be present while walking.
+The roads to Rome are many ..."

 REVIEWS AND QUOTATION